 Requirements for participation in examinations: For all elective subjects the student must have a minimum of 80% attendance, still the teaching is based on full attendance.
 Besides usual preparation there can be special requirements in the elective subjects to assignments during the teachings, prepared speeches or other.
 It will be described in the Elective Subjects Catalogue what the specific requirements are.

-GUIDELINES FOR EXAMINATION AND ASSESSMENT GUIDELINES FOR HOLDING EXAMINATIONS
+GUIDELINES FOR EXAMINATION AND ASSESSMENT

+EXAMINATION GUIDELINES

-These examination guidelines apply to the curricula of the Bachelor and Master's programmes.
+These examination guidelines apply to the curricula for the Bachelor and Master's programmes.

 BEFORE THE EXAMINATION